foreverphoenix/the-phoenix-flavour/content/bg/core-module/step3.md

 Let's have a look at the right pane now which displays more details.

-As you can see, both the right pane side and the record name in the left pane are highlighted in green. **Green means that the original record is overwritten by one or more plugins *without* creating critical conflicts.**
+As you can see, both the right pane side and the record name in the left pane are highlighted in green. **Green means that the original record is overwritten by one or more plugins <u>without</u> creating critical conflicts.**

 You can see the original record as defined by Skyrim.esm in the first column, then the USSEP version in the second column.
 These columns correspond to the plugins and are sorted in the order of the plugins.